 I had a complimentary hand treatment, which left my mitts smooth and nourished, and I paid for a wash and blow-dry.
 I figured as we were heading to New York, home of the power blow-dry, it was a worthwhile choice, and they did it so well – my style lasted for four days!

-With hair tamed, it was time to have a last cocktail (the Virgin Redhead - highly recommended!) before we headed off to the plane.
+With hair tamed, it was time to have a last cocktail (the Virgin Redhead – highly recommended!) before we headed off to the plane.
 The lounge has boards everywhere so you can easily spot when your flight is called.
 Then you wander over to your gate, board straight away and are immediately offered a beverage.
-Man, I love first class.
+Man, I love upper class.